eu.webtoolkit.jwt

 This is not used in the library, except when a public URL is needed, e.g. for inclusion in an email.

-You may want to reimplement this method when the application is hosted behind a reverse proxy or when in general the returned URL is wrong.
+You may want to reimplement this method when the application is hosted behind a reverse proxy or in general the public URL of the application cannot be guessed correctly by the application.

 public java.lang.String resolveRelativeUrl(java.lang.String url)